RHFieldProductManagement/acm-htb/rhacm-prerelease.md

 7. Download the username-secret.yaml file as we will need this for later steps.
 8. Save this file to the host where the `oc` client and OpenShift cluster access will be.

-==Do not proceed to the next steps until the username has been confirmed by Red Hat that it has been given access to the private registry.==
+**Note: Do not proceed to the next steps until the username has been confirmed by Red Hat that it has been given access to the private registry.**

 ## Depoying a RHACM Pre-release